MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/search.md

 ## Filter search results

 You can filter search results through the selection of one or more categories.
-These categories help you focus the search by narrowing down the areas within the app such as screens, media, collections, and so on.
+These categories help you focus the search by narrowing down the areas within the app&mdash;such as screens, media, collections, and so on.

 To use filter option and select the required categories, use the filter option next to the search box.
-The default selection is **All** that searches across all categories within the open app.
+The default selection is **All**,  searching across all categories within the open app.

 The following example shows the search results filtered for the search term "Snow" with the selected categories of **Variables** and **Collections**: